dominicvanepps/dominicvanepps/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on weep.space & sageuhc.net
+- 🔭 I’m currently working on stuff
 - 🌱 I’m currently learning Java, javascript, python.
 - 👯 I’m looking to collaborate on anything!
 - 📫 How to reach me: the@dvanepps.com